13-1-5: DEFINITIONS:

 MARINA, PUBLIC: A marina facility which provides boat slips and/or services, without restriction, to the general public.

 MEAN ANNUAL HIGH WATER ELEVATION: The mean average of the highest elevation of a lake of at least five (5) consecutive years, excluding any high levels caused by erratic or unusual weather or hydrologic conditions.
 A highest elevation caused by operation of a dam or other impoundment counts toward the establishment of the mean annual high water elevation.
 For the purpose of these regulations, the mean annual high water elevation for Whitefish Lake has been established at three thousand and seventy nine hundredths feet (3,000.79') msl (NAVD 1988), which is equivalent to two thousand nine hundred ninety seven feet (2,997.00') msl (NGVD 1929).
-The mean annual high water elevation on Lost Coon Lake is three thousand one hundred four feet (3,104') msl (NAVD 1988), which is equivalent to three thousand one hundred and twenty one hundredths feet (3,100.21') msl (NGVD 1929).
+The mean annual high water elevation on Lost Loon Lake is three thousand one hundred four feet (3,104') msl (NAVD 1988), which is equivalent to three thousand one hundred and twenty one hundredths feet (3,100.21') msl (NGVD 1929).

 PERSON: Any individual, firm, corporation, partnership, institution or entity; the state and its departments and any political subdivision of the state.

-PLANNING BOARD: The Whitefish planning board.
+PLANNING BOARD: The Whitefish community development board.

-RECONSTRUCTION: To rebuild an existing facility such that at the time of reconstruction in excess of fifty percent (50%) of the real value of the facility, excluding foundation, is replaced.
+RECONSTRUCTION: To rebuild an existing structure such that at the time of reconstruction in excess of fifty percent (50%) of the real value of the facility, excluding foundation, is replaced.
 Reconstruction of a nonconforming structure is prohibited.
 See definitions of Maintenance and Repair.

 REPAIR: To restore an existing facility to sound condition by replacing component parts of the facility and maintaining the exact design, size and configuration as was original prior to repair.
-All repair materials shall conform with subsection 13-3-1A, "Construction Materials", of this title.
+All repair materials must conform with subsection 13-3-1A, "Construction Materials", of this title.

 RETAINING WALL: Any structure built essentially parallel and contiguous to the shoreline of a lake which is designed to protect the landmass inland from the structure, from erosion or wave action and protect the lake from siltation.
+Retaining walls can disperse active shoreline erosion onto adjacent property and impact lake ecology.

 SEWAGE PUMPOUT FACILITY: A facility specifically provided to pump out and receive the contents of holding tanks onboard boats, with "holding tanks" understood to mean any retention system on a boat which is designed to hold sewage and which must be emptied from time to time.